johannal/SolarSystem/Ken.md

 [You may have noticed as I've been making edits, the source editor is showing me which code I've changed, over here in the change bar.
 This is really helpful when looking through your code for the local edits you've made.]

 [Xcode can also show you the changes that have been made up stream, too (scroll down to some changes Andrew made).
 Right here, I can see that Andrew has been making changes.
 If I start typing there, Xcode tells me that I'll have a conflict when I go to commit.
 This is great information to have -- now I know to pull before I start making edits here -- I really prefer to not have to resolve conflicts!]

+[[ DO SOMETHING WITH THE CHANGE, MAYBE LOOK AT IT?]

 ## Wrap Up
 ** [Lots of small improvements to the editor that help make you even more productive] **